 Some countries have bilateral agreements with Portugal, affecting visa requirements.
 It’s essential to check the specific requirements for your country of origin through the official website of the Portuguese embassy or consulate in your home country.

-If you plan to stay in Portugal for longer than 90 days or purposes such as work, study, or family reunification, you may need to apply for a national visa or residence permit before traveling.
+Suppose you plan to stay in Portugal for longer than 90 days or for purposes such as work, study, or family reunification.
+In that case, you may need to apply for a national visa or residence permit before traveling.
 Specific requirements and application procedures vary based on your country of origin and the purpose of your stay.

 Thinking of a plan B?